sallycole/sallycole.github.io/about.md

   * If changing a \<y\> at the end of a morpheme to \<i\> forces an \<ii\> letter string, keep the \<y\>, and add the suffix.
 Example: cry + ing -> crying (not criing)
   * If the letter before the \<y\> is a vowel letter, keep the \<y\> and add the suffix.
 Example: stay + s -> stays
-  * If the element on the right side of the join is another base, keep the \<y\> and add the base.
-Example: play + mate -> playmate
+  * If the element on the right side of the join is another base element, keep the \<y\> and add the base element.
+Example: ply + wood -> plywood

 If you contribute to this project, please be sure to check the joins of your words sums and share the most accurate representation of morphemic structure as possible.